kylpo/notes/published/React-JSX-Spread.md

 <div {...this.props} {...otherProps} />
 ```

 **But** there is more to consider.

 You see, spread is a deoptimization for two babel transforms used on production bundles: [transform-react-inline-elements](https://babeljs.io/docs/plugins/transform-react-inline-elements/) and [transform-react-constant-elements](https://babeljs.io/docs/plugins/transform-react-constant-elements/).
-I want to say this can be fixed by ordering Babel's plugins properly, but [this thread](https://github.com/facebook/react/issues/3228) explains that an inline object literal (not an object reference) is required as props.
-That means even if `transform-react-inline-elements` runs after `<div {...someProps} />` is converted to `React.createElement('div', someProps)`, it will not inline it.
+I want to say this can be fixed by ordering Babel's plugins properly, but [this thread](https://github.com/facebook/react/issues/3228) explains that an inline object literal (not an object reference) is required.
+Even if `transform-react-inline-elements` runs after `<div {...someProps} />` is converted to `React.createElement('div', someProps)`, it will not inline it.
 Why?
 Because `someProps` can contain a `ref`, which breaks the optimization.
 Even if it does not currently contain a `ref`, there is no way to guarantee that it doesn't have one in the future.

-## So, Should You Spread Props?
+## So, Should You Spread Props In JSX?
 If your prioritize developer experience over performance, then go for it.
 Otherwise, avoid it where you can.

 ```jsx